levkp/levente.blog/content/blog/sailing-on-the-north-sea.md

 There is no sailing experience required because participants join experienced crews as trainees.
 Most crews are made up of volunteers, they receive no salary for manning the ships.
 The fee trainees have to pay goes towards maintenance and supplies. **The sole purpose of the race is to meet new people, enjoy the sea and each other's company while working towards a common goal: to navigate the vessel from A to B.** I think that's amazing.

 We signed up to be on the Roald Amundsen[^6], which is a traditional brig.
 Its sails are rigged to the deck and have to be hoisted and lowered by human power.
 In the photo below, you can see some of the ropes tied to the so called cleats.
 When ordered, we had to untie certain ropes, pull or loosen them (in groups or alone, depending on the weight on the other end), and finally tie them all back.
 This was perhaps our most common task.
 Another chore was being on the lookout, which meant scouting the distance and reporting any object that appear on the horizon.
-This was important to avoid a possible collision - which could easily happen, as I was told.
+This was important to avoid a possible collision - which could easily happen, so I was told.
 And indeed, I was surprised to see how many ships are on the sea at the same time[^7].

 {{< rawhtml >}}
 <center>